DeepLearnI/demo-project/TUTORIAL.md

 foundations serve start <JOB_ID>
 ```

-Foundations automatically retrieves the bundle associated with the job_id
+Foundations Atlas automatically retrieves the bundle associated with the job_id
 and wraps it in a REST API.
-Requests can be made to the entrypoints
+Requests can be made to thrile.
-specified by the `foundations_package_manifest.yaml` file.

-### Set up pre-baked web app

-Click [here](WEBAPP_URL) to go to a demo webapp that makes a REST call
-to the model being served.

-For the Model Name field, use the model ID (model-XXXX) returned from the "foundations serve" command.
-Now click "Generate" to output generated text from your served model!

 ## Next steps

 What are the next steps?
 Well...anything!
 Try using your own data and
 writing (or copying) your own model
 code.
 Experiment further in any way you like!

-After that, we would like to hear your what you think about Foundations!
+After that, we would like to hear your what you think about Foundations Atlas!

 * Fill out this [feedback survey](https://docs.google.com/forms/d/1Zs4vZViKgdsa6_0KwgUNIA5MgVAcN77RrX8YN4kxqfo)
-* Tell us what you thought of Foundations
+* Tell us what you thought of Foundations Atlas
 [via email](mailto:foundations@dessa.com)
 * Tweet us [@Dessa](https://twitter.com/dessa) with your
 best model-generated text using
 [#FoundationsML](https://twitter.com/search?q=%23FoundationsML)